close

 Rissers Beach Provincial Park

-Lunenburg is a port town on the South Shore of Nova Scotia, Canada.
+Lunenburg () is a port town on the South Shore of Nova Scotia, Canada.
 Founded in 1753, the town was one of the first British attempts to settle Protestants in Nova Scotia.
-The economy was traditionally based on the offshore fishery and today Lunenburg is the site of Canada's largest secondary fish-processing plant.
-The town flourished in the late 1800s, and much of the historic architecture date...
+Historically, Lunenburg's economy relied on the offshore fishery, and today it hosts Canada's largest secondary fish-processing plant.
+The town experienced prosperity in the late 1800s, and many of its architectural gems dat...

 More information